 - Creating a sense of altered time and space.

 The therapeutic effects of marijuana aren’t all due to THC; another key chemical component to marijuana is cannibidiol.
 Cannibidiol is not associated with any of the psychotic-inducing effects of marijuana, but is likely responsible for the medicinal benefits of marijuana, including relief of nausea, anxiety, and inflammation.
 However, studies have shown mixed results in treating depression, anxiety, and related conditions with THC and synthetic cannibidiol.
 The concentration of THC varies between plants, as does the ratio of cannibidiol to THC.
 But generally speaking, higher doses of marijuana can cause delusions, hallucinations, and impaired memory, especially if the THC to cannibidiol ratio is high.
 Speaking of risks, while marijuana use may seem soothing to your girlfriend, it’s good to keep in mind other potential negative effects.
-To learn more about these effects, check out Moderate marijuana use and health effects? and Marijuana addiction? in the Go Ask Alice! archives.

 With all these potential benefits and risks in mind, does marijuana actually help manage depression and anxiety?
 For certain people and certain types of depression and anxiety, some studies have found marijuana to be effective; however, it affects each individual differently in both the short- and long-term.
 Luckily, there are multiple strategies to manage depression and anxiety your girlfriend may explore further.
 It may be best for her to speak with a mental health professional or a health care provider to determine which strategy is most appropriate.
 Either professional may recommend self-care strategies (such as meditation, physical activity, or various coping mechanisms), medication, therapy, or a combination of any of these.